 Maintain media files and press clippings.
 Event assistance and and light filing.
 Computer skills are required.
 High school seniors and individuals interested in communications, media relations and public relations are encouraged to apply.

-Operates public educational and retail kiosk on MacMillan Pier opposite CCS dock.
-Welcomes visitors, increasing public awareness of CCS marine research and conservation work.
-Also recruits new members and sells CCS merchandise.
-Must enjoy working with the public, becoming familiar with our various research projects, and have enough energy to spend several hours at a time outside in summer.
+Work as a public outreach representaive, helping to operate our public educational and retail kiosk on MacMillan Pier opposite the CCS dock where our research and rescue vessels are located.
+You will welcome visitors, increasing public awareness of CCS marine research and conservation work.
+You will also recruit new members and sell CCS merchandise.
+Must enjoy working with the public, become familiar with our various research projects, and have enough energy to spend several hours at a time outside in summer.
 Available shifts reflect whale watching schedule weekends from April to Memorial Day; seven days June, July, August.

 For applications and for further information please contact: